 The article concluded that apixaban was superior to warfarin in preventing strokes or blood clots in patients with atrial fibrillation, and that it caused less bleeding and had a lower mortality rate.
 But controversy surrounding the ARISTOTLE trial persisted, delaying Eliquis’ approval by nine months.
 The FDA issued a letter to the manufacturer in June 2012, explaining the delay.

 Eliquis’ approval was delayed because some people received the wrong drug — active instead of placebo or placebo instead of active — during drug trials.

-The letter described errors in the trial because some people received the wrong drug (active instead of placebo or placebo instead of active).
 For that reason, the FDA determined that the application could not be approved because “knowledge of the study drugs actually dispensed to subjects is crucial to understanding the outcomes of the study.”

 After the company resubmitted its application, the FDA concluded that the major findings of the ARISTOTLE trial remained valid.
 Apixaban was approved in December 2012.

 However, one FDA reviewer concluded that although apixaban was found to be superior to warfarin in the prevention of stroke, major bleeding and death by any cause, “the significant findings of apixaban cannot be concluded unless various aspects of the medication errors can be addressed by the sponsor.”